 And, if you think eggs are only for breakfast, you’re way off.
 Eggs can be eaten at any time of day without even touching the standard breakfast fare.
 But, seriously … who has a problem with breakfast for dinner?
 My kids do cartwheels when they hear that they’re getting breakfast for dinner.

 Honestly, I don’t even make this stuff in the morning – it’s usually cereal or toast around here.
-Who wants to mess up the kitchen right off the bat, anyways?
+Who wants to mess up the kitchen right off the bat, anyway?
 Not Me!

-This week I’m going to focus my dinner meal plan around eggs.
-I don’t think my kids or hubby will even notice that we’re eating eggs day after day.
+Your kids or hubby won’t notice that you’re slipping egg dishes into your meal plan more regularly.
 There are so many options out there!
 You probably already have some egg recipes in your repertoire, or you can try out some of mine if you’d like.